blanu/Dust/docs/proto2015.md

 A half-connection starts with a handshake.
 The sending endpoint generates an ephemeral keypair, and
 transmits:

-- [PK_LEN] Ephemeral public key uniform representative
+- [PK_LEN] Ephemeral public key repr
 - [MAC_LEN×N] Random bytes, for integer N ≥ 0

 The amount of random bytes transmitted is arbitrary at this layer, but an “expandable” component is necessary here due to the chatterbox constraint.
-After the endpoint receives the ephemeral public key from the other side, it can generate a shared secret.
-[XXX: etc. etc.] and transmits:
+After the endpoint receives the ephemeral public key from the other side, it can generate the shared cryptographic values needed:

+1. Secret = Digest(input) where input is the concatenation of:
+  1. [DH_LEN] DH(server ephemeral, client ephemeral)
+  2. [DH_LEN] DH(server long-term, client ephemeral)
+  3. [*] Server identity string
+  4. [PK_LEN] Server long-term public key repr
+  5. [PK_LEN] Client ephemeral public key repr
+  6. [PK_LEN] Server ephemeral public key repr
+2. FromLocal = `"cli."` for the client, `"srv."` for the server
+3. Derived keys:
+  - ConfKey = KDF(Secret, `"mac."`‖FromLocal‖`"bgn."`)
+  - StreamKey = KDF(Secret, `"clk."`‖FromLocal‖`"dta."`)
+  - AuthKey = KDF(Secret, `"mac."`‖FromLocal‖`"grm."`)
+4. Confirmation = MAC(input, 0, ConfKey) where input is the concatenation of:
+  1. [*] Server identity string
+  2. [PK_LEN] Server long-term public key repr
+  3. [PK_LEN] Client ephemeral public key repr
+  4. [PK_LEN] Server ephemeral public key repr

+All steps after the shared secret generation are also computed from the perspective of the other endpoint, for determining when the confirmation has been received and keying the receiving half-connection.
+Once this is done, endpoint can transmit:

-- [MAC_LEN] Confirmation code
+- [MAC_LEN] Confirmation

 After these bytes, the sending half-connection enters the streaming state.
+The receiving side should therefore check each chunk of MAC_LEN bytes after the initial public key transmission, and have the receiving half-connection enter the streaming state when one such chunk matches the confirmation code expected to be sent from the other side.

 ## Streaming

 A half-connection in the streaming state transmits authenticated data frames arbitrarily interleaved with padding.
-All bytes are encrypted with a stream cipher, keyed as described in the “Handshake” section; the stream cipher is never rekeyed.
+All bytes are encrypted with a stream cipher, keyed with StreamKey as described in the “Handshake” section; the stream cipher is never rekeyed.
 Byte position zero in the half-connection starts immediately after the handshake.

 An authenticated data frame has the structure:

 - [2] TLen: Len + 256, where Len is the length of the datagram being transmitted, 0 ≤ Len ≤ MTU ≤ 32000.
 - [Len] Data: the raw datagram being transmitted.
-- [MAC_LEN] MAC(cpart, start, stream-auth-key), where:
+- [MAC_LEN] MAC(cpart, start, AuthKey), where:
   - start is the starting byte position in the half-connection for the authenticated region: zero for the earliest authenticator transmitted, and immediately after the most recent previous authenticator otherwise.
   - cpart is all _encrypted_ bytes from the start position to before this authenticator.
-  - stream-auth-key is as described in the “Handshake” section.
+  - AuthKey is as described in the “Handshake” section.

 Any number of zero-valued bytes may be inserted as padding between data frames.
 The first byte of such a frame is never 0, because 256 ≤ TLen, so the start position of any subsequent data frame is unambiguous.